mcuntz/pyeee/README.md

 *pyeee* is a Python library for performing parameter screening of computational models.
-It uses Morris' method of  Elementary Effects and also its etension of Efficient or Sequential Elementary Effects published of
+It uses Morris' method of  Elementary Effects and also its extension of Efficient or Sequential Elementary Effects published of

 Cuntz, Mai *et al.* (2015)
   Computationally inexpensive identification of noninformative model